ismael-Clark5/CAP4612-Intro_to_Machine_Learning_Project/Report.md

 To facilitate the systematic and standardized refinement of somatic variants based on cancer sequencing data, random forest (RF) models and a deep learning (DL) approach have been used to demonstrate that these machine learning methods can provide classification efficiency.
 The classes are high and the same in all refinements of the variants (Ainscough et al., 2018).
 A machine learning approach called Cerebro improved the accuracy of invoking verified somatic mutations in tumor samples and outperformed many other methods for detecting somatic mutations (Wood et al., 2018).
 The potential for CNNs to use crude nucleotide sequences to classify cancer mutations was initially explored by using tag coding, hot coding, and embedding to preprocess DNA information.

 # Results and Evaluation

 ## Lasso

 ### t-SNE

 <img src='./images/LASSO TSNE 1.png'/>

+This image contains the tsne when lasso has selected 512 through 29 features.
+With 512 features we can see some real clear clustering and even with as low as 68 features classes seem to be very distinct.

 <img src='./images/LASSO TSNE 2.png'/>

+This image shows selected features from 21 through 12.
+Compared the higher number of features there is a clear disorganization in the classes as the plotting becomes more chaotic.

 <img src='./images/LASSO TSNE 3.png'/>

+Lastly, this image shows lasso with 11 and 9 features selected.
+In this images the classes are even more chaotic with less clustering.

 ### Performance Matrics